-Maps are supported when using Ocularis Client with any feature set of Ocularis.
+Maps are supported when using Ocularis Client with any model of Ocularis.
 A map is a graphical representation of the Ocularis environment and is configured in the Ocularis Administrator application.
 Using Ocularis Administrator, system administrators import images to be used as maps and icons to represent cameras and views on those maps.
-The administrator positions icons on maps, links individual maps to each other and assigns access to maps on a user group basis.
+The administrator positions icons on maps, links individual maps to each other and assigns access to maps for operators.